 In my 25yrs of practice, I’ve never had a patient report back, “the situation was worse than I feared.”
 99% of the time, they’re irrational, even catastrophic.
 Then my patient regrets being “stressed-out for nothing.”
 Once you’ve identified your fears, then you can problem-solve.
 If you’re afraid of turning in a bad report, forgetting to change a diaper or making an awkward remark, what’s in your control?
 But also, what’s not in your control, what’s not your responsibility, what’s unrealistic?
 Once you’ve done everything in your control, worrying serves no productive purpose but to cause more anxiety.

 Worrying is more than a waste of energy.
 When we worry, we’re either anticipating something bad happening or rehashing something that’s already happened.
 In other words, we’re not focused on what we’re doing in the present moment.
 Thus, it interferes with our concentration and productivity and undermines the very thing we’re trying to avoid: failure or rejection.

 Worrying also undermines happiness.
 Simply put, we can’t be happy if we cant be present.
-Imagine going on a vacation, but the entire time, you’re thinking about the work you have waiting for you upon your return.
-That wouldn’t feel like a vacation, would it?
+Imagine going on a vacation, but the entire time, you’re thinking about work, bills, chores waiting for you when you return.
+That wouldn’t feel like much of a vacation.

 ¹ Anxiety and Depression Association of America: Facts& Statistics https://adaa.org/about-adaa/press-room/facts-statisticsaww